raspberrypilearning/sense-hat-data-logger/overview.md

 Once you've created you data logger you will be able to use it to conduct your own experiements and record data.
 Things we've tried include:

-- Dropping the data logger from a 4 storey building
+- Dropping the data logger from a four-storey building
 - Putting our data logger in a fridge and observing temperature changes
 - Sending the hardware to the edge of space with a helium balloon.